 - I do NOT believe people deserve to be happy.
 They may want it.
 They may even think they need it.
 Are people happy?
 I hope many.
 But, no one deserves happiness.
 It’s a platitude and philosophy that messes with people’s heads and wreaks havoc on their lives.

 - My daughter and I were in a horrific car accident May 2015, 3 weeks before her high school graduation.
 3 cars were totaled and many bones were broken.
-First responders said she was dead.
+First responders thought she was DOA.
 Life unequivocally changed in that one single moment.
 You can read about that on the CastCoverz!
 Blog.
 Thank you, God, for your providence and healing.
-My daughter, Elli, is alive, doing well and is my shero.
+My daughter, Elli, is alive, doing well and is my SHERO.

 - I love capitalism.
 I also tithe, donate and volunteer my time to help those in (temporary) need.